mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 ### Variables

+#### Variable Characteristics
-Variables in Go have the following characteristics:

-- mutable unless primitive and defined with `const`
+Variables in Go are mutable unless primitive and defined with `const`.

-- block-scoped within functions, so those in inner scopes can shadow those in outer scopes
+Variables are block-scoped within functions, so those in inner scopes can shadow those in outer scopes.

-- package-level variables are local to the package unless their name starts uppercase
+Package-level variables are local to the package unless their name starts uppercase.

 Go distinguishes between declaring, initializing, and assigning variables.

+#### Package-level Variables

 Variables that are declared outside of functions (package-level) must be declared with a `var` statement.